 1 whole chicken (1,2kg – because this is a German recipe the chicken weight may be less than in the USA)

 2 tbsp butter

 200 ml heavy cream

 – Wash the chicken thoroughly and pat it dry with kitchen paper.
-Remove any parts inside.
+Remove any parts from the inside.

-– Spice it with salt, pepper and paprika, inside and outside (or use the Edora chicken seasoning to taste).
+– Spice with salt, pepper and paprika, inside and outside (or use the Edora chicken seasoning to taste).

 – Wash parsley and place it in the belly of the chicken.

 – Pre-heat oven to 220 C or 425 F.

 – Melt the butter and with a cooking brush spread it all over the chicken.